-- Overseas Travel and Tourism Quarterly, latest publication for Quarter 3 July to September 2015 was published on 21 January 2016 this publication provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors and regions of the UK visited Travel Trends, 2015 has a provisional publication date of 28 April 2016 - Travel Trends, latest publication Travel Trends 2014 was published on 20 May 2015, the next publication (Travel Trends 2015) will be published in spring 2016 this publication provides final overseas travel and tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns in the UK visited and countries visited by residents of different parts of the UK - TravelPac is a dataset which allows users to conduct their own analysis of quarterly and annual data on main variables.
-The datasets are provided in SPSS and Excel
+- Overseas Travel and Tourism Quarterly, latest publication for Quarter 3 July to September 2015 was published on 21 January 2016 this publication provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors and regions of the UK visited Travel Trends, 2015 will be published in spring 2016 - Travel Trends, latest publication Travel Trends 2014 was published on 20 May 2015, the next publication (Travel Trends 2015) will be published in spring 2016 this publication provides final overseas travel and tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns in the UK visited and countries visited by residents of different parts of the UK - TravelPac is a dataset which allows users to conduct their own analysis of quarterly and annual data on main variables - the datasets are provided in SPSS and Excel

 Note that estimates are subject to revision between the monthly statistical bulletin and the quarterly publication and again when Travel Trends is published.
 Revisions result from more accurate passenger figures being made available.
-More information about the IPS revisions policy is available in the Quality and Methodology Information (350.4 Kb Pdf).
-The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Qverseas Travel and Tourism monthly statistical bulletin.
+More information about the IPS revisions policy is available in the Quality and Methodology Information.
+The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Overseas Travel and Tourism monthly statistical bulletin.